qompassai/PathFinders/OnBoarding/Level 1/README.md

 - Agree to the terms of service and click "Create Account".
 - Check your email inbox for a verification email from Hugging Face and click the link to confirm your account.
 ## Step 2: Install Python (if not already installed)
-- Open the Terminal app on your MacBook (you can find it in Applications > Utilities).
+- Open the Terminal app on your computer (you can find it in Applications > Utilities for mac, open Windows Subsystem forLinux 2 (WLS2) for Windows.
+Documentation will reflect using either WSL2 Arch Linux (pacman/paru/yay) and Debian-based (apt aptitude) systems).
+### Anytime "Terminal" is referenced from this point on, that either means the terminal app or iterm in mac, or WSL2 in windows.
+If you're running Linux natively, your default terminal will usually be a bash based terminal.
+### Anytime you see bash or zsh, this means what you enter into your computer terminal app.
 - Type "python --version" and press Enter to check if Python is installed.
 - If Python is not installed, visit python.org and download version 3.12 https://www.python.org/ftp/python/3.12.0/python-3.12.0-macos11.pkg (or latest python 3.12 version available)
 - Run the installer and follow the prompts to install Python.